solana-labs/solana-program-library/docs/src/stake-pool/quickstart.md

 to allow for more experimentation, we will setup a local validator with some validator vote accounts using `setup-test-validator.sh`.

+> Note: When running locally, be sure to build and deploy the spl-stake-pool program
+> to your local validator as part of the setup.
+Uncomment [this line](https://github.com/solana-labs/solana-program-library/blob/c857fd81a3404d1507f5c408c4208384479f5e49/stake-pool/cli/scripts/setup-test-validator.sh#L21) when running locally.

 The script accepts the number of vote accounts to create and file path to output validator vote accounts, e.g.: